 Along that route is an already constantly expanding town, Reston.
 Though Reston has become more popular in recent years, it’s been an established community for a long time thanks to one very big anchor: The Reston Town Center

 The Reston Town Center was one of the area’s first mixed-use suburban properties, a massive collection of commercial, residential and retail space.
-At the time it was an example of how suburban areas
+At the time it was an example of how suburban areas could

 This past week has reminded every D.C. resident just how serious the summers here can be.
 High temperatures and even higher humidity are the norm in this city during the day.